 – It is recommended that you proceed to the next module only after satisfactory completion of the preceding module.

 – After completing all modules, each participant should take the final exam.
 Remember that you are only allowed to take the final exam once.
 Please ensure that you have thoroughly understood all modules before taking the final exam.

 – After completion of the course, the APO will provide e-certificates to successful participants from APO member countries who pass the final exam (minimum passing score is 70% or 70 points).
 Please also note that only participants who pass the self-e-learning course are eligible to apply for APO Certification Program for Productivity Practitioners.

 The objectives of this course are for participants to acquire and enhance knowledge of the fundamentals of productivity concepts, principles, tools, and techniques.
 Specifically, at the end of the course, participants will be able to:

-3) Notes 1 and 2 are applicable only to participants from APO member countries.
-Participants from nonmember countries are welcome to take the course for self-improvement, but not able to get opportunities to attend follow-up face-to-face multicountry APO projects.
+3. Notes 1 and 2 are applicable only to participants from APO member countries.
+Participants from nonmember countries are welcome to take the course for self-improvement, though they will not get an opportunity to attend the follow-up face-to-face multicountry APO projects.